 Who We Are

-EDC is dedicated to improving education, health, and economic opportunities for people of all ages.
-We create and implement innovative programs that take the results of rigorous research and put it into real-world practice at scale.
+EDC (Education Development Center, Inc.) is dedicated to improving education, health, and economic opportunities for people of all ages.
+For sixty years, we have created and implemented innovative programs that take the results of rigorous research and put it into real-world practice at scale.

 What We Do

 With expertise in areas such as suicide prevention, early childhood development and learning, and youth workforce development, EDC collaborates with public and private partners to create, deliver, and evaluate programs, services, and products.
 This work includes:

 - Creating resources such as curricula, toolkits, and online courses that offer engaging learning experiences